microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 ### Linux Dependencies

-There list of libraries and tools that must be installed on your machine in order to build can be found in our script [bootstrap-ubuntu.sh](../scripts/bootstrap-ubuntu.sh).
+The list of libraries and tools that must be installed on your machine in order to build can be found in our script [bootstrap-ubuntu.sh](../scripts/bootstrap-ubuntu.sh).